|

 won him a seat in the Proletariat."

-33. Upon finding his desk, he discovered a bottle of brandy in
+his seat in the Proletariat, he discovered a bottle of mead with

 a hand-written note: "Lose any more collars